-There is currently no sewer in Ontario Mills Parkway fronting the Specific Plan site to the south.
-Sewers in the northerly Freeway Commercial (FC) Planning Area flow to the north into existing mains in 4th Street.
-The southerly 2/3's of this Specific Plan would need to be pumped to the main in 4th Street.
+There is currently no sewer in Inland Empire Boulevard to the south of the project.
+All sewer must flow to the north into existing mains in 4th street.
+The southerly 2/3's of this specific plan must be pumped to the main in 4th street.
 Minimum acceptable slopes for gravity sewer are defined as those, which ensure a velocity of at least 2 feet per second when carrying ultimate peak flows.
-Manholes are spaced at 350 feet unless otherwise approved by the CVWD.
+Manholes are spaced at 350 feet unless otherwise approved by the CCWD.

 As with the proposed water distribution system, all new facilities will be constructed by the Center's developers.
-Where other properties benefit from the construction of improvements, it is anticipated that an appropriate cost sharing or reimbursement schedule would be approved by the CVWD as applicable.
+Where other properties benefit from the construction of improvements, it is anticipated that an appropriate cost sharing or reimbursement schedule would be approved by the CCWD.

-Any plans for changes to the existing sewer lines in 4th Street, which would affect those properties, will be made only after consultations with the CVWD and with the owner (s) of the aforesaid properties.
+Any plans for changes to the existing sewer lines in 4th street, which would affect those properties, will be made only after consultations with the CCWD and with the owner (s) of the aforesaid properties.
 In no case will the present level of service be reduced.